 - In the same oil, sear the meat shanks at high heat and on all sides.
 Add ginger, garlic and stir couple minutes until the raw flavor disappears.

-- Next add paprika, chili powder, turmeric, salt, Nihari spice blends, bay leaves and stir.
+- Next add paprika, chili powder, turmeric, salt, nihari spice blends, bay leaves and stir.
 Add the fried onions back to the pot.
-Pour 6 cups of water and bring it to a boil.
+Pour 6 cups of water, add bones and bring it to a boil.
 Lower the heat and let it simmer for 2 to 3 hours.
 Add more water as needed.

 - Add the paste back to the stew slowly while stirring it quickly to prevent lump formation.
-(Tip: Like making a thin custard)
+(Tip: Like making a thin custard or thickening a soup)

-- Let the beef stew simmer for about 45 minutes until the meat is fall-apart tender (breaks easily with a wooden spoon) and the oil gradually trickles to the surface.
+- Let the nihari simmer for about 45 minutes until the meat is fall-apart tender (breaks easily with a wooden spoon) and the oil gradually trickles to the surface.
 The gravy should be thick but of pouring consistency.
 Discard the bones and bay leaves.

-- Serve the beef stew hot, topped with julienned ginger, chopped cilantro and with naan bread.
-On the side, serve sliced green chilies and lemon wedges to be used as per preference.
+- Serve the beef stew hot, topped with julienned ginger, chopped cilantro and a drizzle of stew oil saved earlier.
+On the side, serve sliced green chilies and lemon wedges to use as per preference.
+Enjoy nihari with naan.

-- Meat: Beef is commonly used.
-Other options are lamb and goat shanks are ideal or use cuts with lots of connective tissue.
+- Meat: Beef, lamb and goat shanks are ideal or use cuts with lots of connective tissue.
 For chicken, use leg quarters.
-The shank meat is cut in 3 inch pieces.
-Other meat cuts can be used but will not give the authentic taste.
 Indian subcontinent/Halal meat stores are familiar with the Nihari meat cut.
 If not, try shank cross-cuts used for making the Italian Ossobuco.

-- Bones: Adjust the amount of bones used, if the meat cuts already have some bone in it.
-Try using bone broth, if bones aren’t available.
+- Bones: Adjust the amount of bones, if using bone-in meat cuts.
+Use bone broth, if bones aren’t available.

-- Paprika: I use this for its nice red color but low heat.
+- Paprika & Chili Powder: I use paprika for its nice red color but low heat.
 Use Kashmiri red chili powder instead of that for the same color but more heat.
 Regular chili powder is more pungent than Kashmiri chili powder.

 - Branded spice mixes may include salt and chili powder.
-If they are used to substitute the homemade spice blend in the recipe, then the salt and chili powder should be adjusted accordingly.
+If using it, be sure to adjust the salt and chili powder accordingly.

 - Make Ahead: The spice blend can be made in bulk and stored up to 6 months.

-- Storage: Nihari tastes better the next day.
-Refrigerate leftovers for 5 to 6 days.
+- Storage: Refrigerate leftovers for 5 to 6 days.
 Freeze Nihari in small portions for couple months.
 If stew is too thick when reheating, then add some water to adjust consistency.

 - Shajeera: These may be referred to as black cumin or black caraway seeds in Indian stores.
 The labeling is not consistent.
 Ask your Indian grocer for “shahjeera”.